slzou/Investigation-into-Cyber-Attacks-on-ICS/Physical Data/README.md

 Pickles not included as they are too large for the GitHub repo to contain

-Runtime is seriously increased when generating models (as opposed to reading from pickles)
+Runtime is significantly increased when generating models (as opposed to reading from pickles)

 All code to generate models and write pickles is included